WilliamWFLee/minecraft-server-bot/README.rst

    - ``SESSION_NAME`` is the name of the ``tmux``` session that the bot will use to manage the session.
 If the name is blank, or not set then the default is ``minecraft_server``.
    - ``DATABASE_NAME`` is the name of the database on will be used by the bot.
 By default this is ``minecraft_server_bot``.
+   - ``MAX_WAIT_FOR_ONLINE`` is the maximum time in seconds that the bot will wait for the server to be online before showing that the server has not been started.
+Can be useful for servers with a long startup.

 #.
 Create the database with the name under the ``DATABASE_NAME`` key in your configuration.